bootscore/bootscore/README.md

 <br>

 # bootScore
-[bootScore](https://bootscore.me) combines the [Underscores](https://underscores.me) theme boiler template with [Bootstrap](https://getbootstrap.com) to create a compact starter theme for excellent WordPress projects.
-It does not contain customizer settings, logo upload functionality, or drag-and-drop features. bootScore is entirely customizable through its .php, .scss, and .js files, necessitating basic coding skills for editing.
-Bootstrap source code is included in the theme and can be edited on the fly without using Gulp, Node, commands or any other technical stuff.
-Just add your styles, save and the built-in scssphp compiler will do the trick.

-Moreover, bootScore offers complete [WooCommerce](https://woo.com/) support, featuring an integrated AJAX offcanvas cart.

-bootScore is a time-saving tool designed to swiftly create clean, mobile-first projects.
-If you are familiar with Bootstrap and it's HTML classes, you'll feel right at home and be able to build whatever you want.

-bootScore combines the Underscores theme boiler template with Bootstrap to create a compact starter theme for outstanding WordPress projects.
+bootScore combines the [Underscores](https://underscores.me) theme boiler template with [Bootstrap](https://getbootstrap.com) to create a compact starter theme for outstanding [WordPress](https://wordpress.org/) projects.
 It does not include customizer settings, logo upload functionality, or drag-and-drop features.
-Customization in bootScore is entirely achievable through its .php, .scss, and .js files, requiring basic coding skills for editing.
+Customization in bootScore is entirely achievable through its `.php`, `.scss`, and `.js` files, requiring basic coding skills for editing.
 The Bootstrap source code is integrated into the theme, allowing easy on-the-fly editing without the need for Gulp, Node, or other technical commands.
 Simply add your styles, save, and let the built-in scssphp compiler do the rest.

 Additionally, bootScore provides comprehensive WooCommerce support, featuring an integrated AJAX offcanvas cart.